Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

 The height-divisible bin-packing problem is modeled as follows:

-The pack constraint forces the model to assign each rectangle to one of the appropriate sub-bins and sets the associate load variable of the sub-bin $L^{j}_k$ to the sum of the widths of assigned rectangles.
+The well-known global pack constraint \cite{Shaw2004cpconstraint} (\cref{eq:pack}) forces the model to assign to each individual variable of $\mathbf{a}^{{j}}$ an index $k$ of one of the sub-bins with load $L^{j}_k$.
+It also sets the value of $L^{j}_k$ to the sum of the widths of assigned rectangles, thus solving a bin-packing subproblem for each distinct height $h_j$.